Skip to Content

 Spiral staircase inside the bunker

-Congratulations, you’ve made it to the top of this 300,000-year-old cone crater.
+Congratulations, you’ve reached the top of this 300,000-year-old cone crater.

 Descending The Diamond Head Summit Trail